vvhg1/quicklogutil/README.md

 #

 ## Features
-- Insert log statements at the current cursor position
+- Insert log statements for the word under the cursor
+- Insert log statements for highlighted text
 - Delete all log statements in the current document
 - Customizable log statements for each supported language